 - Think about all the entities that could benefit from the value generated

-This phase is also a critical one, if your steering committee isn’t convincing enough, your projects could be prematurely stopped from moving forward.
+This phase is also a critical one.
+If your steering committee isn’t convincing enough, your risk prematurely discontinued projects.
 It is at this point that the risks associated with innovation must be considered.
 You don’t want them to prevent you from advancing to the next stage.
 Proactively limit the chance that this happens by sharing the risks involved beforehand.

-Finally, certain proposals will be rejected.
+Finally, you will reject certain proposals.
 Just like when you reject a candidate while waiting for a response about a job opening, consider communicating the reasons for rejection clearly and quickly to the participant.
 If you use a modern innovation management tool, it will have collaborative features that will make sharing this feedback easier.

 Also, consider archiving rejected ideas that might be useful later using a method like a keyword system.
-Needs can evolve quickly and require a change that could then be implemented faster.
+Needs often evolve quickly and then require a change that could be implemented faster.

-Develop the proven concept into a pilot and measure the incremental value that’s delivered
+Develop ideas into a pilots and measure the incremental value it delivers

-It is generally the projection of revenue, growth, and ROI gain that determine access to this stage of your innovation program.
+Generally, the projection of revenue, growth, and ROI gain determines access to this stage of your innovation program.
 When the steering committees have been involved in the innovation program from the start, this phase is likely to be more successful and completed faster.

-First of all, the calculation of estimated gains is carried out by internal teams and then extended to other entities in the organization, but also to partners, supplies, and (future) customers.
+First of all, internal teams carry out the calculation of estimated gains.
+This then extends to other entities in the organization, but also to partners, supplies, and (future) customers.
 Contrary to the outdated method of focus groups that are conducted post-product launch, some of the best marketing teams have used this approach to adjust a new product and reduce the time-to-market by 60%.
 It’s best to get feedback before the deployment of the solution.